 In addition, he adapted, directed, and produced the stage show Masque of the Red Death: An Evening of Morbid Romance and Paranoia from seven Edgar Allan Poe classics, as well as writing, producing, shooting, and editing countless commercials, promotional spots, paid programming segments, and feature stories for ABC and PBS television affiliates in North Carolina, Virginia, and Florida.

 John holds a Bachelor's of Science in Media Arts and Design from James Madison University, a Master of Fine Arts in Film from the University of Central Florida, and a professional certificate program in Sanford Meisner technique from Truthful Acting Studios.
-He currently teaches in the Master of Fine Arts degree program in Film Production at Full Sail University.
+He currently teaches in the Multimedia Film and Production program at Georgia Southern University, having previously taught screenwriting, cinema studies, and film production at the University of Central Florida and Full Sail University.

 Producer Julie Opala completed her B.A. in Cinema Studies at the University of Central Florida, and also studied as a transient student at the UCLA School of Theater, Film and Television.
 She has interned in development at Untouchable Films and Edmonds Entertainment, two Los Angeles production companies, and since returning to southern California, has served in a variety of crew roles on miscellaneous film and TV projects.
 The Happiest Place on Earth is her feature film producing debut.